sonicguo/azure-signalr-vnext-features/serverless-websocket/samples/advanced-chatroom/Readme.md

 3. [The Function handling WebSocket requests](./messages)

 ## The Function hosting the Chat's static webpage
 The Chat's webpage is quite simple, a static webpage is enough.
 It is based on pure html and the [Vue.js](https://cn.vuejs.org/index.html) JavaScript framework.
-What the function does in [index.js](./home/index.js) is simply return the content of [index.html](./home/index.html), providing the Azure SignalR Serverless WebSocket endpoint value `{AzureSignalREndpoint}/ws/client/hubs/chat`. `hub` is an optional parameter and it is useful in isolating functionalities when using one service, for example, you can have both `/ws/client/hubs/notification` and `/ws/client/hubs/chat`.
-When `hub` is not specified, the service creates a preserved hub `_default` internally.
-Below url patterns all work.
+What the function does in [index.js](./home/index.js) is simply return the content of [index.html](./home/index.html), providing the Azure SignalR Serverless WebSocket endpoint value `{AzureSignalREndpoint}/ws/client/hubs/chat`.

-1. `/ws/client`
-1. `/ws/client?hub={hub}`
-1. `/ws/client/hubs/{hub}`

 To make the demo workflow simple, current auth info is read from request's query `name`.
 AAD is also supported if AAD is configured for the Function App.